entoad/location-entropy/README.md

 the data pipeline as Apache Spark is very efficient on group-by-count operations by performing map-side reduction.
 From my past experience,
-when counting clicks and views from user activity logs on TeraBytes scale, Spark is very efficient, provided that I know there were skews in those logs.
+when counting clicks and views from user activity logs at Terabytes scale, Spark is very efficient, provided that I knew there were skews in those logs.
 In the case of calculating location entropy, data skew should not be a primary concern.